TheArkive/ahk-pi/README.md

   * just specify the EXE to use for each one you intend to use.
 * Spacing variations and optionally excluding the "v" for "v1" or "v2" is supported with default regex.

 The default match-strings for AHK versions are regex.
 Valid match strings to use as your first-line comment in your scripts are listed directly below.
-Any space in the match can actually be multiple spaces if desired, and the "v" (as in "v1" or "v2") is optional.
+Spacing variations can be used if desired, and the "v" (as in "v1" or "v2") is optional.

 ```
 ; AHK v1            <-- for 64-bit, optionally include "64-bit"